Category: Financial Planning

 Everyone’s Situation Is Unique

-To maximize the value of an inherited IRA, consider working closely with a trusted financial professional to identify the best strategies for your personal situation.
+To maximize the value of an inherited IRA, consider working closely with a trusted MPPL Financial Advisor to identify the best strategies for your personal situation.

 Investment Advisory Services offered through Midwest Professional Planners, Ltd. (“MPPL”), 2610 Stewart Ave., Ste.
 100, Wausau, WI 54401, 1-800-236-6775, an SEC-registered investment advisor.
 Certain representatives of MPPL are also registered representatives of, and offer securities products involving commission or transaction based fees through APW Capital, Inc., 100 Enterprise Drive, Suite 504, Rockaway, NJ 07866, 1-800-637-3211.
 Member FINRA/SIPC/MSRB.
 MPPL is independent of APW Capital, Inc. Registration with the SEC or State Regulatory Authority does not imply a certain level of skill or expertise.